 Cin7’s integration with Xero and Shopify sealed the deal.
 And, as an importer, New Horizon Wines relies heavily on Cin7’s ability to track landed costs.
-New Horizon Wines uses Cin7 to manage stock in two warehouses and to process online B2B sales with Cin7’s built-in B2B website.
+New Horizon Wines uses Cin7 to manage stock in two warehouses and to process online wholesale orders with Cin7’s built-in B2B website.

-The young business is also on the verge of opening a retail location, which means Evelyn and Allan will be using Cin7’s POS feature, and their existing Shopify channel for online B2C sales.
+The young business is also on the verge of opening a retail location, which means Evelyn and Allan will be using Cin7’s POS module, and their existing Shopify channel for online B2C sales.

 Finally, Evelyn uses the perpetual inventory method with Cin7 to automatically update stock value to her Xero integration for an up-to-the-second view of the company’s bottom line.

-“Cin7 is not a difficult system to pick up and learn how to use, and with all its integrations, with Shopify, with Xero, it does just makes things easier,” she says.
+“Cin7 is not a difficult system to pick up and learn how to use, and with all its integrations, with Shopify, with Xero, it does just make things easier,” she says.